 - Aim for at least eight hours.
 Most of our body healing takes place when we are asleep.
 After implant surgery, it’s best to get as much sleep as possible to promote blood flow to the tissues and muscles, which carries the necessary nutrients and oxygen for a speedy recovery.
 If you can, take advantage of your time off by taking naps on the couch or in a recliner.

 - Use supportive bras.
 Ask your plastic surgeon how long you should plan to wear a post-op or sports bra, both during the day and when sleeping.
 Some doctors recommend bandeau tops as well.
 Supportive bras can help keep you in place and ease you into the added weight – especially if you chose large implants.
+I highly recommend the MARENA Recovery Post-Op Bra (link to Amazon) which has adjustable compression for the best possible support!

 - Avoid big meals.
 Heavy dinners should always be avoided before bed as they can lead to bloating, heartburn, and acid reflux.
 In this instance, it’s usually recommended that you don’t sleep on your back, so you will not only be uncomfortable, but you will also struggle to fall or stay asleep.